Publishing Ethics

 Human or Animal Subjects Research

-For human subjects, the authors must ensure that their research was carried out following the rules of the Declaration of Helsinki, as revised in 2013.
-Authors should include a statement in the manuscript that informed consent was obtained for experimentation with human subjects.
-Human subjects' right to privacy must always be observed.
-A statement of IRB approval or waiver (and reason for waiver) or a statement of adherence to the Declaration of Helsinki must be included in the manuscript.
-An example of the Institutional Review Board Statement: "All subjects gave their informed consent for inclusion before they participated in the study.
+For human subjects, the authors must ensure that their research was carried out following the rules of the Declaration of Helsinki, as revised in 2024.
+The manuscript must include a statement of IRB approval or waiver (with the reason for the waiver), or a statement confirming adherence to the Declaration of Helsinki.
+An example of the IRB statement is as follows: "All subjects provided informed consent for inclusion before participating in the study.
 The study was conducted in accordance with the Declaration of Helsinki, and the protocol was approved by the Ethics Committee of XXX (Project identification code)."

 For animal subjects, all experiments should comply with the ARRIVE guidelines and should be carried out in accordance with the U.K. Animals (Scientific Procedures) Act 1986 and associated guidelines, or EU Directive 2010/63/EU on the protection of animals used for scientific purposes, or the U.S. Public Health Service Policy on Humane Care and Use of Laboratory Animals.
 A statement identifying the institutional and/or licensing committee approving the experiments, including any relevant details must be included in the manuscript.
 If no animal ethics committee is available to review applications, the ethics of research will be evaluated by reviewers and editors.
 Authors should provide a statement justifying the work from an ethical perspective.